flongo/atpackager/doc/visitors.md

 A source file is not necessarily included in the map, it needs to satisfy the following conditions:

-* is is associated to an output file
+* it is associated to an output file
-* its path matches given `sourceFiles` pattern
+* its path matches the given `sourceFiles` pattern
-* its associated output file's path matches given `outputFiles` pattern
+* its associated output file's path matches the given `outputFiles` pattern.

 If the file is actually included, it is then added to the map.
-The paths used to make to key/value pair are normalized

-The normalization of the paths ensures that the separator used is the slash (`/`) character.
+The paths used to make to key/value pairs are normalized, which ensures that the separator used is the slash (`/`) character.
 It uses [`path.normalize`](http://devdocs.io/node/path#path_path_normalize_p) behind.

 Finally, it serializes the built map using standard [`JSON.stringify`](http://devdocs.io/javascript/global_objects/json/stringify) method without any further argument.